The Definitive Guide to Corrugated Cardboard

 Corrugated cardboard is created using a number of papers and the strength of the cardboard is very much dependent on the materials used.
-A standard sheet of corrugated cardboard is made with two main components: linerboard and corrugated fluted paper.
-The sheet of fluted paper is sandwiched between an outside and inner liner which is then glued to the flat liner paper with starch.
+A standard sheet of corrugated cardboard is made with two main components: liner board and corrugated fluted paper.
+The sheet of fluted paper is sandwiched between the outside and inner liner which is then glued to the flat liner paper with starch.

 Why is corrugated cardboard used for packaging?

 Corrugated cardboard has become the most popular form of packaging for e-commerce companies with Amazon delivering an incredible 1.5 billion cardboard packages in 2020.
 So what are the advantages of corrugated cardboard that make it the top choice for packaging?